(913) 214-8344 [email protected]

 What makes the Site Improvement Bond different from other bonds in construction?

 When it comes to subdivision development, the onus of initiation of the land development is not on the project owner or the regulating authority, it is on the developer.
 The developer must be in line with the laws of the regulating authority in the state they want to operate in.
-They will then have to assent to a subdivision agreement before the project is authorized by either the project owner or the regulating authority.
+They will then have to assent to a subdivision before the project is authorized by either the project owner or the regulating authority.

 What Is the Process of Obtaining A Subdivision Bond?